Lamprocapnos spectabilis

 Product Details

-The old-fashioned Bleeding Heart (Dicentra spectabilis) has been a garden favorite for years.
+Lamprocapnos spectabilis (formerly classified as Dicentra spectabilis) is the old-fashioned Bleeding Heart and a garden favorite for years.
 It bears long, arching racemes of heart-shaped pink flowers.
 Bloom time starts here in early May and lasts several weeks, subsiding with the arrival of summer heat.
 Plants often go dormant in midsummer.
 Interplant with Ferns and Hostas to fill the breach.
 If moisture is reliable, they will grow in full sun here in Litchfield.
 Long-lived and reliable year after year.

-For more information on growing Dicentra, click Growing Guide.
+For more information on growing Lamprocapnos, click Growing Guide.

 Shipping